elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

     // Name of the event bus scan reports will be written to.
     //
     // Optional.
 If omitted, the value will be read from an SSM parameter named
-    // `/elastio/iscan-results-eventbridge-bus/`.
+    // `/elastio/iscan-results-eventbridge-bus`.
 If that parameter is absent then
     // the 'Default' event bus is used.
     "event_bridge_bus": "MyBusName",

-    // An opaque string that is simply sent in the resulting `EventBridge` scan
+    // An opaque string that is simply sent in the resulting EventBridge scan
     // results event.
 This can be used for forwarding custom context from the
     // component that initiates the scan, to the component that processes its results.
     //